1200wd/bitcoinlib/README.rst

 Python Bitcoin Library
 ======================

-Bitcoin, Litecoin and Dash Crypto Currency Library for Python.

-Includes a fully functional wallet with multi-signature, multi-currency and multiple accounts.
+Bitcoin Library for Python to create and manage wallets with multi-signature, multi-currency and multiple accounts.

 You this library at a high level and create and manage wallets for the command line or at a low level and create your own custom made transactions, keys or wallets.